Applying for a German Visa

 2. Job Seeker Visa

-This is a long-term residency permit which allows you stay in the Country for 6 months and look for a job.
-If successful, you will be given the Germany work permit and you would be allowed to work and live there.
+This is a long-term residency permit which allows you to stay in the Country for 6 months and look for a job.

 3. Working (Employment) Visa